OpenTechSchool/python-beginners/en/_sources/simple_drawing.txt

 Bonus
 -----

 How about a triangle?
-(A triangle with 120 degrees angles will have all legs equally sized.)
+(A triangle with 120 degrees angles will have all sides equally sized.)